Married Saints – Why so few?

 OK.
 Mary did not stay a virgin.
 She had 4 sons at least besides Jesus.
 And sisters too.
 Mark 6:3.
 Don't believe everyone.
 Look it up yourself.
 Blessings to you.

 That object was actually first answered at least 1700 years ago.
-If you can do a bit of research, you will find that the term used in your translation of Mark 6:3 is used in the Greek translation of the Scriptures known and used by the Apostles to describe more distant relatives than brothers, such as Abram and Lot (Gen 13:8).
+The term used in your translation of Mark 6:3 is used in the Greek translation of the Scriptures known and used by the Apostles to describe more distant relatives than brothers, such as Abram and Lot (Gen 13:8).

 James and Joses in Mark 6:3 are not the sons of Mary, the Mother of Jesus, but the sons of Mary, the sister (or sister-in-law) of Mary the Mother of Jesus, and her husband Alpeus, or Clopas, making them cousins of Jesus.
 See Mark 15:40,47, 16:1, Mat 10:3, Mat 27:56, John 19:25.
-On your account, one would have to say that Mark repeatedly refers to Jesus's Mother as "Mary the mother of James and Joses" without any reference to her being his mother.
+On your account, one would have to say that Mark repeatedly refers to Jesus's Mother as "Mary the mother of James and Joses" without any reference to her being also the mother of Jesus.

 But why is it that there are almost NO married saints who did not live lives of married continence?
 The Quattrochis, the Martins, etc. all gave up sexual relations almost immediately after child-bearing.
 And if you read the Lives of the Saints, those who were married usually at some point decided to give up relations, or were in a sexless marriage in the first place.
 Some even had children, but their writings and private revelations show a severe distaste for marital relations (Bridget of Sweden, Gregory of Nyssa).